Munsky/NoKingsAAUP/PRIVACY_POLICY.md

 - **Event Communication**: To contact you about future AAUP-CSU events (only if you provide an email address, and you will have the option to remove it at any time)
 - **Display Messages**: To show your optional protest message alongside your fish avatar
 - **Community Engagement**: To track which messages resonate with the community through the "like" feature
+- **Event Bookmarking**: (only on your device) To maintain a list of events you wish to keep track of
+- **Event Notifications**: (only on your device) To schedule and deliver local device notifications for bookmarked events based on your chosen timing preferences (1 hour before or 1 day before the event)
+- **Calendar Integration**: (only on your device) To fetch and display events from custom calendars you subscribe to
 - **Aggregate Statistics**: To display total points and number of fish across all users

 ## Data Sharing

-We do not sell, trade, or rent your personal information to third parties.
+We do not sell, trade, or rent your personal information to any third parties.
 Your information is used exclusively by AAUP-CSU for the purposes stated above.

 **Email Addresses**: If you provide an email address, it will be shared only with AAUP-CSU for the purpose of contacting you about future events.
 It will not be shared with any other organizations.

 **Protest Messages and Likes**: Your optional protest message and fish avatar are visible to all App users in the collective montage.
 Other users can show appreciation for messages by "liking" them.
 Like counts are publicly visible alongside messages.
 User names are displayed with messages if provided.

+**Uploaded Sign Images**: If you choose to upload sign images, those specific images may be shared with the community and visible to other users.
+However, this is entirely optional and requires explicit action on your part.

 ## Data Storage

-Your information is stored securely using Firebase Firestore, a cloud-based database service provided by Google.
+Information that we collect is stored securely using Firebase Firestore, a cloud-based database service provided by Google.
 Firebase employs industry-standard security measures to protect your data.

 ## Local Storage